 Notes

-Storage & Reheating Tips: Refrigerate leftovers up to three days, tightly wrapped.
+Storage & reheating: Refrigerate leftovers up to three days, tightly wrapped.
 To reheat, put the mushrooms on a baking sheet and into a preheated oven (400°F) for ten minutes or until heated through.

-Make an appetizer instead.
-Stuff white button mushrooms with prepared filling; top with panko and bake as directed.
+As an appetizer: Stuff white button mushrooms with prepared filling; top with panko and bake as directed.